wri/Aqueduct40/README.md

 # Aqueduct 4.0 Public Documentation

-Creative Commons 4.0 License through December 31, 2023.
+This dataset is licensed in accordance with the terms of  a creative commons license ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)) through December 31, 2023 .
+Any use after that date will require a new license from WRI, information about which will be posted on this website prior to expiration of the prior license.

 Suggested Citation: Kuzma, S., M.F.P.
 Bierkens, S. Lakshman, T. Luo, L. Saccoccia, E. H. Sutanudjaja, and R. Van Beek.
 2023.
 “Aqueduct 4.0: Updated decision-relevant global water risk indicators.”
 Technical Note.
 Washington, DC: World Resources Institute.
-Available online at: doi.org/10.46830/writn.23.00061.
+Available online at: [doi.org/10.46830/writn.23.00061](https://doi.org/10.46830/writn.23.00061).

-For the Aqueduct 4.0 technical note, please click [here](https://www.wri.org/publication/aqueduct-40).

 ## Purpose
 This repository holds important metadata and FAQ for data featured on the Aqueduct Water Risk Atlas and Aqueduct Country Rankings tools.